juangamella/ges/README.md

 ## When you should use this implementation

 To the best of my knowledge, the only other public implementation of GES is in the R package [`pcalg`](https://www.rdocumentation.org/packages/pcalg/versions/2.7-1).
-It can be called from python through a wrapper in the [Causal Discovery Toolbox](https://github.com/FenTechSolutions/CausalDiscoveryToolbox) a.k.a. `cdt`.
-However, `cdt` contains many additional dependencies (including tensorflow) and still requires you to have `R`.
+It can be called from Python through an easy-to-use wrapper in the [Causal Discovery Toolbox](https://github.com/FenTechSolutions/CausalDiscoveryToolbox), but this library contains many additional dependencies (including tensorflow) and still requires you to have `R`.

 Thus, **this implementation might be for you if**: